 cycling routes that are busy and shared with vehicles.

 79% of the respondents stated that building dedicated bikes lanes to increase cycling safety was very important, while 54% also thought that it was very important to connect cycling routes.

 The Shaw Road Advisory Bike Lanes will provide a safe connection from Upper to Lower Gibsons for all modes of active transportation.

 Th following is a breakdown of the funding sources for this project:

 Advisory Bike Lanes in Gibsons

-The Town of Gibsons will be installing advisory bike lanes on Shaw Road in May.
+The Town of Gibsons installed sharrows and a Northbound advisory bike lane on Shaw Road in May.
 While similar to standard bike lanes (which are marked on pavement by solid white lines), advisory bike lanes are used on narrow low-volume streets and are marked with dashed lines.
 Advisory bike lanes give cyclists riding space, but are also available for vehicles if needed to pass oncoming traffic.
 This concept has been used in other towns and cities in Canada and the US, but not on the Sunshine Coast.